 The Alexander Technique Lecture with Jeremy Woolhouse

-Jeremy Woolhouse came to the Guild to give a lecture for our students this Wednesday about using the Alexander Technique, the lesson is a back and neck saving reminder.
+Jeremy Woolhouse was organised by Leonie Wobking a Performance Lecturer at the AGME, to come to the Guild to give a lecture for our students this Wednesday about using the Alexander Technique, the lesson is a back and neck saving reminder.
 Being mindful of our stances when playing instruments for long hours daily, which can cause long term pain.
 Jeremy showed our students how they can best reduce and prevent some of the damaging positions a musician can develop over time.
 Each student performed how they would normally and new methods were explored that will prove beneficial for their bodies well being.

 Woolhouse is a pianist, composer, and teacher of Alexander Technique practicing in Melbourne, Australia.
 He has been using the Technique as a professional performer and piano teacher since 1998.